zhangdiey/SDP/README.md

 export GOOGLE_APPLICATION_CREDENTIALS=path/to/creds.json
 ```
 <br>
-Then open http://rudedski:1337/sendCMD to monitor the command.
+It is currently testing on localhost not PI.
-Test for python 3.7
+Tested for python 3.7

 ### APP <br/>